 - OperatorHub > Contribute: Another great initial read to help guide the process.

-- Red Hat Partner Guide: Some great steps and tips to get your Operator ready for OpenShift.
+- Red Hat Certified Operator Build Guide: Some great steps and tips to get your Operator ready for OpenShift.

 - Building your CSV: Very good detail about specific fields and blocks within your CSV yaml.

 - OperatorHub > Preview: After countless hours of pressing your spacebar and delete keys to align your yaml, this utility gives you a much-needed endorphin rush when you see all your hard work.

 - Some excellent, smart, and patient Operator folk who help you through the process, like @SamiSousa, @jdob, @jsm84, and Paul Christensen.